 IDS monitors, IPS blocks

 IDS sits out-of-band and alerts.
 IPS sits inline and actively drops suspicious traffic.
-In OT, configure IPS to fail open.
+In OT, configure the IPS to pass traffic when inoperable.

-Firewalls block unauthorized connections, but they do not detect attacks hidden inside permitted traffic.
-That is the role of intrusion detection and prevention systems.
+Firewalls block unauthorized connections.
+Firewalls do not detect attacks hidden inside permitted traffic.
+Intrusion detection and prevention systems fill this role.

-An IDS (Intrusion Detection System) monitors traffic and generates alerts when it detects suspicious patterns.
+An IDS (Intrusion Detection System) monitors traffic and generates alerts when the system detects suspicious patterns.
 An IPS (Intrusion Prevention System) sits inline and actively blocks suspicious traffic.

 | Feature | IDS | IPS |